d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 ## The Normal Distribution and Squared Loss
 :label:`subsec_normal_distribution_and_squared_loss`

-So far we've given a fairly functional motivation of the squared loss objective: the optimal parameters return the conditional expectation $E[Y\mid X]$ whenever the underlying pattern is truly linear,
+So far we have given a fairly functional motivation of the squared loss objective: the optimal parameters return the conditional expectation $E[Y\mid X]$ whenever the underlying pattern is truly linear,